-The company is committed to a fully qualified and certificated workforce and supports the Construction Skills Certificate Scheme (CSCS) and other industry approved registration schemes.
+The company is committed to a fully qualified and certificated workforce and supports the Construction Skills Certificate Scheme (CSCS), supply chain and other industry approved registration schemes.
 It is our aim to have 100% of the workforce holding CSCS cards or an approved equivalent.

 Training is provided for operatives and supervisors in accordance with the New Roads and Street Works Act for work on highways where necessary.
-This includes industry specific requirements such as the National Highways passport, NOPS passports and NERS passports.
+This includes industry specific requirements such as the National Highways passport.

-Approved for IMS: IMS Manager Document owner: Health & Safety Director Workspace file: n/a Page 14 of 33 ------------------- ------------- ----------------- -------------------------- ----------------- ----- ---------------
+Approved for IMS: IMS Manager Document ow ner: Health & Safety Director Workspace file: n/a Page 15 of 32 --- ------------------------------- ----------------- ----- --------------- --